aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheOktaAuthPlugin.md

 ## How to use the Okta Authentication Plugin with the AWS JDBC Driver

-### Enabling the Federated Authentication Plugin
+### Enabling the Okta Authentication Plugin
 > [!NOTE]\
-> AWS IAM database authentication is needed to use the Federated Authentication Plugin.
-This is because after the plugin acquires SAML assertion from the identity provider, the SAML Assertion is then used to acquire an AWS IAM token.
-The AWS IAM token is then subsequently used to access the database.
+> AWS IAM database authentication is needed to use the Okta Authentication Plugin.
+This is because after the plugin
+> acquires SAML assertion from the identity provider, the SAML Assertion is then used to acquire an AWS IAM token.
+The AWS
+> IAM token is then subsequently used to access the database.

 1. Enable AWS IAM database authentication on an existing database or create a new database with AWS IAM database authentication on the AWS RDS Console:
    - If needed, review the documentation about [IAM authentication for MariaDB, MySQL, and PostgreSQL](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.html).